Particle Dynamics Around the Black String: Particles Around Black String

-Before finding the equations of motion of test particles moving in the vicinity of a weakly magnetized black string, we shall present results for simpler case of a magnetic field free condition.
-According to Gregory and Laflamme model, our five dimensional metric is:
+Before finding the equations of motion of a massive test particle moving in the vicinity of a weakly magnetized black string, let us present results for a simpler case of a magnetic field-free condition.
+According to Gregory and Laflamme model, the five-dimensional metric is \cite{Gregory:1987nb}:

 where